 A.R.T./New York Theatres are a project of the Alliance of Resident Theatres/New York (A.R.T./New York), which provide state-of-the-art, accessible venues at subsidized rental rates, plus free access to top-line technical equipment, so that the city's small and emerging theatre companies can continue to experiment, grow, and produce new works.
 Founded in 1972, A.R.T./New York is the leading service and advocacy organization for New York City's 400+ nonprofit theatres, with a mission to assist member theatres in managing their companies effectively so that they may realize their rich artistic visions and serve their diverse audiences well.
 We accomplish this through a comprehensive roster of real estate, financial, educational, and community-building programs, as well as research, advocacy, and field-wide initiatives that seek to improve the long-term health and sustainability of the industry.
 Over the years, A.R.T./New York has received numerous honors, including an Obie Award, an Innovative Theatre Award, a New York City Mayor's Award for Arts & Culture, and a Tony Honor for Excellence in the Theatre.
 For more information, please visit www.art-newyork.org.

-Performances for (A)loft Modulation will be Tuesday through Saturday evenings at 7pm, with matinees Saturday and Sunday at 2pm (Note that Sunday Oct 27th's matinee will begin at 1pm) at A.R.T./NY Theatres, 502 West 53rd Street between 10th and 11th Avenues.
+Performances for (A)loft Modulation are Tuesday through Saturday evenings at 7pm, with matinees Saturday and Sunday at 2pm (Note that Sunday Oct 27th's matinee will begin at 1pm) at A.R.T./NY Theatres, 502 West 53rd Street between 10th and 11th Avenues.